JacksonRudd/When/Readme.md

   - delete events
   - update events color
   - update event description
-- It should remember events I create, and those events should be searchable
+- I can share a timeline with a url